Toyota Vios: Indonesia

 The third-generation Vios was launched for the Indonesian market in May 2013 and initially imported from Thailand.
-Starting from December 2013, the Vios had been made locally assembled in Karawang, where most of the vehicles were exported to GCC countries as the Yaris sedan.
+Starting from December 2013, the Vios had been made locally assembled in Karawang, where the vehicles were exported to Brunei and GCC countries under the Yaris sedan nameplate.
 It was the only sedan model to be manufactured at TMMIN Karawang Plant 2.
-Two trim levels were available; the 1.5 E and 1.5 G which were powered by the 1.5-litre 1NZ-FE engine.
-The TRD Sportivo trim was launched in September 2014.
+Two trim levels were available; the 1.5 E and 1.5 G which were powered by the 1.5-litre 1NZ-FE engine paired with either 5-speed manual, or 4-speed automatic transmission.
+The TRD Sportivo model was launched in September 2014.
 A downgraded model was sold for the fleet taxi market as the Limo.

-The Vios received an update in November 2016 with the newer 1.5-litre 2NR-FE Dual VVT-i engine mated to a 5-speed manual transmission or CVT along with minor cosmetic updates.
+The Vios received an update in November 2016 with the newer 1.5-litre 2NR-FE Dual VVT-i engine mated to a 5-speed manual transmission or CVT.
+The G and TRD Sportivo received new alloy wheels, and boot spoiler was exclusively installed on the TRD Sportivo.

 The major facelift Vios was launched in April 2018.
-Only the E and G were offered, the TRD Sportivo was discontinued.
+Only the E and G were offered; the TRD Sportivo was discontinued.
+The top-of-the-line G has all around disc brakes, 16-inch alloy wheels, Multi Information Display (MID), and for the G with CVT gearbox also comes with paddle shifter.

 The Limo model was replaced by the Avanza-based Transmover.

 The second facelift model was not released due to limited demand of the sedan in the country.

 Vietnam

 In Vietnam, the Vios is offered in 2 trim levels; E (5-speed manual and CVT) and G (CVT).
 All trims have the 1.5-litre engine.
 The first and second facelift models based on the Yaris Ativ sedan was launched in August 2018 and February 2021 respectively, the trim levels are carried over from the pre-facelift model and in the 2021 facelift, the GR-S model was also added to the lineup.

 The model is the best-selling car in Vietnam continuously from 2014 to 2018, with 67,787 cars sold during the period.
 The Vios continued at the top of yearly sales charts through to 2020.

+In May 2023, instead of introducing the fourth-generation Vios like the neighboring countries, the third facelift model was introduced instead exclusively for Vietnamese market by adoption the facelifted Thai market Yaris front fascia, rims and slightly different rear bumper.
+The top of the line G trim is also improved with additional pre-collision warning and lane departure warning safety features.